 What NOT to do on Yom Kippur

 In Judaism today, the Jews observe ten days of awe — from Yom Teruah to Yom Kippur.
 During this time, they do good deeds and seek forgiveness in the hope that their names will be written in the Book of Life.
 The Jews believe these acts will assure their salvation; shockingly, MANY believers have adopted this mindset!
 Every year, I see people I know write generic Facebook posts saying, “To those I may have wronged, I ask forgiveness.”
 And “May your name be written in the Book of Life.”
 It truly stuns me to see believers participating in these Jewish traditions, especially when the Bible clearly states that the inheritance of eternal life comes ONLY through the Messiah and following the Lord’s commands!
-(1 John 5:1-5)
+(1 John 5:1-5; John 14:6)

 How Should We Observe this Feast?

 Yom Kippur is an incredible day of setting aside ALL of our distractions and putting our focus solely on the ONE worthy of praise!
 Although we continue to afflict our souls (through fasting, disconnecting from technology, or as the Lord leads; the Bible is not specific) and take the day off work to remember what Yeshua did for us, it is not a day of worry or sorrow.
 Thanks to Yeshua, we don’t need to fear that our salvation must be earned through good works and deeds because we have the assurance that our names are already written in Heaven (Luke 10:20).
 However, many are still lost and searching.
 So, instead of following unbiblical practices, I urge you to use this day to intercede for the restoration of Israel and that your nation (wherever you live) will discover their Savior, accept Yeshua’s atonement, and break free from the chains that bind them (Read 1 Kings 8:33-34, 46-51; Romans 10:1-4).